 Certified Biodynamic (Demeter) since 1987

 Yields: 25 hl/ha.
 Production is 5 to 6000 bottles

 Pruning Method: Guyot

 Soil: Sand-limestone, iron-rich clay, and graves

-Vinification Method: Fermentation is in two 50 hl oak tanks.
+Vinification Method: Fermented in two 50 hl oak tanks.
 No pumps are used.
-Michel uses stomping techniques he brought back from Burgundy to do a soft extraction.
+Michel uses the stomping techniques that he brought back from Burgundy to do a soft extraction.
 No added yeast, no added sugar, SO2 only at bottling.
 No filtration or fining.
 Aged two years in barrels (20 to 40% new oak).